aubreyja/ww_install/README.md

 It has been tested and works on
 *  Debian 9
    - Notes for Debian
-     - Before running the script do the following:
+     - Before running the script ww_install.pl do the following:
        1. For some reason WeBWorK fails to work with MariaDB as installed from the Debian package so we use the package from mariadb.org.
        2. Open firefox and goto https://downloads.mariadb.org
        3. Click on: Use CentOS, Fedora, Red Hat, Debian, Ubuntu, openSUSE, or Mageia?
 See our repository configuration tool.
        4. Select: Debian, Debian 9 Stretch, 10.2. and a mirror
        5. Follow the instrucions for running commands but run them as root as sudo does not work.
 Note that coping and pasting the commands works well.
+     - Now run the script ww_install as root
      - The script ww_install will stop at installing Email::Sender::Simple with an error.
 Just rerun the script and it will get past that point.
 I think Email::Sender::Simple does get installed correctly.

-*  Fedora 24
+*  Fedora 24 (Workstation)
    - Notes for Fedora
-     - Before running the script do the following:
+     - Before running the script ww_install.pl do the following:
        1. Run the command: sudo dnf install perl-core
        2. Run the command: sudo dnf update perl-Errno
        3. Edit the file /etc/selinus/config setting: SELINUX=disabled and reboot.
-     - When running the script creating a user (e.g. wwadmin) to administer WeBWorK fails.
-       Either create a user (e.g. wwadmin) when first installing CentOS, or choose root as the admin and later if you want set up a WeBWorK admin.
+     - Now run the script ww_install as root

 *  Ubuntu 16.04 LTS (Desktop)
+   - Notes for Ubuntu
+     - None

 *  CentOS 7 (Server with GUI)
    - Notes for CentOS.
-     - Before running the script do the following:
+     - Before running the script ww_install.pl do the following:
        1. Run the command: sudo yum install perl-core
        2. Edit the file /etc/selinus/config setting: SELINUX=disabled and reboot.
-     - When running the script creating a user (e.g. wwadmin) to administer WeBWorK fails.
-       Either create a user (e.g. wwadmin) when first installing CentOS, or choose root as the admin and later if you want set up a WeBWorK admin.
+     - Now run the script ww_install as root

 On these systems it did install WeBWorK.